 e) Presentation is important

 Steve Jobs was unique in the way he could do a presentation.
-Apple critics didn’t like the way this aspect of Apple and Jobs got so much attention.
-Your products make be good, great even.
-But by creating excitement through your presentation of them, you can capture the attention of a much larger audience.
+Your products may not be the best on the market.
+Nevertheless, by creating excitement through your presentation of these products, you can capture attention and win hundreds of customers to your brand.

 The Steve Jobs Legacy

 Apple products obtain and retain their uniquely covetable status by continually rolling out new features and upgrades.
 Each device is better than the previous release.
-Apple’s advertising does a better job creating buzz about their products than it does indirectly building brand perceptions.
-It boils down to how Apple generates word-of-mouth.
+Apple’s advertising does a good job creating buzz about their products.
+Apple’s success boils down to how they generate word-of-mouth advertising.
 That word-of-mouth builds brand perceptions, and those enhanced brand perceptions build a desire for the product.